maliahavlicek/what2do2day/README.md

 #### Content Considerations
 Many UX decisions made had the target audience of 12 - 18 years in mind.
 The lack of maps on some pages was a conscious choice as the majority of users will be very familiar with the 1-5 mile radius around their home base.
 I wanted information spaced out with iconic/graphic identification so the users would know readily what interest the the most with limited reading required.

-## Design Choices
-The intent is to provide a clean, intuitive design to users with engaging imagery and animation to spice up the views and keep users engaged.

 ### Surface:
 Below are the decisions and internal dialogs I had to help draw out what the end product will look like.